dwjoyce/pythonbook/chapters/Escaping the cycle.rst

 Adding up
 ---------

 Let us change our program a third time to finish with a program that will ask the user for one number at a time, adding them onto the total as it goes along.
-The user can gain type 'stop' to break out of the loop, but this time, it will print out the total of the numbers at the end.
+The user can gain type 'stop' to break out of the loop, but this time, it will print out the total at the end.

 Therefore, modify your ``while`` loop to reflect the following::